Lumacx/Starknet_2025_Narratum/docs/Story_Reader_Documentation.md

     *   **Back to App:** A button to return to the previous section of the application (e.g., story editor, discover page).
 *   **Responsive Design:** Adapts its layout and element sizing for optimal viewing on both wide and narrow screens (e.g., desktop vs. mobile).
 *   **Premium Feature Integration:** Supports embedding the ElevenLabs Conversational AI widget and a free navigation index based on story settings.
-*   **User Interaction Logging:** Logs when a user reads a story, which contributes to the rating system's anti-abuse logic.
+*   **User Interaction Logging & Credit Deduction:** Logs when a user reads a story, which contributes to the rating system's anti-abuse logic and triggers credit deduction for paid stories.

 ## 3. Component Structure and Props